ABOUT US | Experienced Energy Industry Personnel Clearing House

 Consulting Assets is a clearing house for individual technical and management consultants and personnel in the energy industry.

 Jim Honefenger has more than 40 years in the oil and gas industry, managing senior technical teams and complex technical sales & marketing processes.
 Jim has worked in key executive management roles and as a consultant with companies of all sizes, with regional, national and global teams and most recently, as Regional Director for Gaffney, Cline & Associates.
 Jim holds a bachelor’s degree in mechanical engineering and has been involved with software applications—through marketing, sales, support, consulting or development—for his entire oil patch career.
 In addition to his business ventures, Jim actively participates in AIPN, SPE, the Oil Council and Volunteer Houston, where he has held key leadership positions.

 The downturn has forced the industry into a reduction-in-force (RIF) situation, with much of that RIF achieved by pushing the experienced end of the workforce into retirement.
-The industry is also now faced with the “Great Crew Change”, compounding the experience and skills shortage the industry will face in the next upturn.
+The industry is also enduring the “Great Crew Change”, compounding the experience and skills shortage the industry will face in the next upturn.
 The aging of our industry’s workforce and the near-term disappearance of the related knowledge base and experience are apparent when examining the data on SPE members’ age distribution.

 As prices return to stability, albeit at lower levels than previous highs, operators will find that they no longer have enough staff to execute new and existing projects, and furthermore that they lack the experienced staff who were available as mentors previously.